Bike Shed Location

 We are here to help connect PCC Cascade Students to bicycles.
 We can loan you a commute-ready bike for a term, or consecutive terms.
 Our local partners can help you learn to fix your own bike in free, DIY workshops.
 We can give you awesome volunteer opportunities.
 The Bike Program is administered through ASPCC Cascade.
 The Bike Program is an important step in the PCC’s commitment to sustainability and reducing our impact on the environment.

-Bikes may be checked out for the duration of one or a maximum of three consecutive terms.
+Bikes may be checked out one term at a time and then renewed each subsequent term.
 A usage fee of $15 per term will be due at the time of the contract/check out.

 - Dropping below 6 credits after the first two weeks of the term will disqualify the student from the Cascade Bike Program.